Updated: 6 questions about the Gateway Program, answered

 “When I bought my house, I borrowed money from a bank to buy it, but I was still paying for the house, not the bank,” he explained.
 He also noted that this project fulfills the purpose of RRIF loans, which is to finance railroad infrastructure.

-With New Jersey and New York splitting half of the local cost through RRIF loans, the federal half of funding for the Gateway project will need direct investment.
+With New Jersey and New York splitting half of the local cost through RRIF loans, the federal half of funding for the Gateway project would have needed direct investment.

-Apathy from the White House and animosity from some New Jersey officials may dim this proposal’s chances for success.
-According to reporting by Politico New York, the Trump administration is unenthusiastic about Christie and Cuomo’s proposal, which focuses on funding for the new tunnel while sidestepping the issue of repairing existing tunnels.
+Apathy from the White House and animosity from some New Jersey officials dimmed this proposal’s chances for success.
+According to reporting by Politico New York, the Trump administration is unenthusiastic about Christie and Cuomo’s proposal, which focused on funding for the new tunnel while sidestepping the issue of repairing existing tunnels.
 The two states also have not yet applied for the RRIF loans upon which their whole plan relies.
 Crain’s New York Business reported a senior administration official calling this proposal “entirely unserious.”
-Furthermore, Trump is planning on releasing his own $1 trillion infrastructure proposal in January, which may include a plan for the Gateway tunnel.
+Furthermore, the Trump administration’s infrastructure plan attempted to shift more responsibility for infrastructure projects to the states.

-The new plan was also hammered by New Jersey Gov.-elect Phil Murphy and New Jersey Democratic leaders for adding a fee to NJ Transit tickets.
-Murphy questioned the timing of the plan, given that Christie is about to leave office, and said that he would review the proposal.
+The new plan was also hammered by new New Jersey Gov. Phil Murphy and New Jersey Democratic leaders for adding a fee to NJ Transit tickets.
+However, Murphy has made obtaining funding for Gateway a priority since entering office.